gasparka/thesis/docs/pyha.rst

 .. todo:: reference blade and lime

-As an example synthesis target device is EP4CE40F23C8N, of the Cyclone IV family.
+Examples in this work use synthesis target device EP4CE40F23C8N, of the Cyclone IV family.
 This is the same FPGA that powers the latest
 LimeSDR chip and the BladeRF board.
 In general it is a low cost FPGA with following features :cite:`cycloneiv`: